Forelius pruinosus: United States

 A study carried out in 2003 found that F. pruinosus was one of the dominant ant species of the subfamily Dolichoderinae in north central Florida.
 F. pruinosus was found to be a robust ant species able to withstand the effects of controlled fires during this studies experimentation on ant communities while other ant species declined in population size.
 The increase of the high noon ant's population size suggested that the decline in other populations may be due to competition with this particular ant species.
 In a year-long survey conducted by the Pest Management Professionals in Arizona, F. pruinosus was observed to be one of the predominant pest ant species in Phoenix, Arizona following the southern fire ant, Solenopsis xyloni.

 In the Gulf Coast, these ants are considered a household pest, where they nest in homes and invade houses.

 Latin America

-F. pruinosus was recorded for the first time in Columbia in 2008.
-This species along with, F. damiani, were the first of the Forelius genus observed in Columbia and were collected in Sierra Nevada de Santa Marta, a dry forested region.
+Forelius pruinosus was recorded for the first time in Colombia in 2008.
+This species along with, F. damiani, were the first of the Forelius genus observed in Colombia and were collected in Sierra Nevada de Santa Marta, a dry forested region.